 Perfect Resize Gallery Wrap Interface

-One of the negatives of printing on canvas with a gallery wrap, is that you have to sacrifice the edges of your image to stretch or wrap around the inner wood stretcher bars.
+One of the negatives of printing on canvas with a gallery wrap is that you have to sacrifice the edges of your image to stretch or wrap around the inner wood stretcher bars.
 With Perfect Resize’s Reflect option, you no longer have to worry about this.
 In the image above you’ll notice the cyan lines once again.
-This time the represent the edge of the image where the wrapping will begin.
+This time they represent the edge of the image where the wrapping will begin.
 As you can see, I selected the Reflect option, and this mirrored the set amount of space inside the image that will be wrapped.
-In this case, I chose 1.5 inches, and the image below shows you a clear example of the final Gallery Wrap effect with the Reflect option selected.
+In this case, I chose 1.5 inches, and the image below shows you a clear example of the final Gallery Wrap-effect with the Reflect option selected.
 This way, no image area is sacrificed and you can show off your prints with the intended cropping.

 Perfect Resize Gallery Wrap Effect